luckduck244/LPISscript/README.md

-# LPISscript
+# LPIS Anmeldeskript

-"name": "LPIS Anmeldeskript",
+This extension allows the user to automatically sign up for courses via LPIS.

-  "description": "This extension allows the user to automatically sign up for courses via LPIS.", "version": "1.0",
+version: 1.0